nasutaro211/univents_help_articles/about_event_target.md

 The "Event Audience" column is used to determine:

  - Whether it is displayed on the event list page for each university?
- - Are the event listed in a weekly mail?
+ - Do you want your event to be listed in the weekly mail?

  ### How to choose event audience
  #### Events for university students only